richardsonlima/richardsonlima.github.io/about.md

 ***

-In every domain—whether on the mat, the strings, the paper, or the codebase—I seek the **"geometry of truth"** that only emerges when the noise of the world is stripped away.
+In every domain whether on the mat, the strings, the paper, or the codebase I seek the **"geometry of truth"** that only emerges when the noise of the world is stripped away.

 ---